TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/45 - Romans/Romans 4/Romans 4.20.md

 ---

-yet, looking unto the promise of God, he wavered not through unbelief, but waxed strong through faith, giving glory to God,
+Yet, looking to the promise of God, he didn't waver through unbelief, but grew strong through faith, giving glory to God,